jerilMJ/learningML/README.md

 So far, we've seen some great things from a single perceptron but it has some limitations.
 It cannot classify linearly non-seperable outputs as in the case of an XOR gate.
 If you try training a single perceptron to classify XOR outputs, it will produce erroneous results.
 Why?
 Lets see:

+This is the truth table for an XOR gate:

 ![XOR Gate](/assets/XOR.png)

 We can deduce that for separating the outputs we need such a configuration: